jpmrblood/ai-suka/src/content/blog/openspec-spec-driven-development.md

 ---
-title: "OpenSpec: Revolutionizing Spec-Driven Development for AI-Human Collaboration"
+title: "OpenSpec: A Framework for Specification-Driven Development with AI Assistants"
 description: "Discover how OpenSpec transforms software development by ensuring perfect alignment between humans and AI coding assistants before any code is written.
 A comprehensive guide to spec-driven development methodology."
 pubDate: "2025-10-18"
 tags: ["ai", "development", "workflow", "specifications", "collaboration", "productivity"]